What Is a Bedroom Community? The Ins and Outs of These Sleepy Towns

 The description of a bedroom community can be easily confused with that of a suburb, but they are actually quite different.

-Many times the delineation between a city and suburb is easy to miss.
+Many times the delineation between a city and a suburb is easy to miss.
 There is generally little open space between a city and its suburbs, leading to a barely noticeable transition.
-Suburbs are closer to the city and tend to have more employment opportunities than a bedroom community because of their own small businesses and industry.
+Suburbs are closer to the city and tend to have more employment opportunities than a bedroom community because of their own small businesses and industries.
 Depending on the size of a suburb, it may even employ people from the neighboring bedroom community.

 Benefits of a bedroom community